viridityzhu/code-typing/README.md

 ```

 2. If you want to customize code files, just replace the files in `/codeTyping/static/typingMaterials`, which are code snippets files.

+---

+## Note

+Initially I tried to deploy this demo on Vercel.com.
+But it was too troublesome coz it does not support Django by default.
+Thankfully, I found [pythonanywhere](https://www.pythonanywhere.com/), on which each user can deploy one web app without payment.
+What's the best is that it is really easy to deploy: it provides access to Bash console.

+Two things to be noted:

+1. Every 3 months, I have to login into the pythonanywhere to extend my web app, otherwise it will be killed.
+2. The bug cost most of my time is that in the `view.py` I had used relative path to the static code files.
+However, I should use absolute path, with adding `BASE_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))` ahead.